 The original liquidFillGauge was pushed to GitHub as a stand alone d3 visual.
-I only had to change a the following two things about it for it to work with Power BI.
+I only had to change a the following two things for it to work with Power BI.

 The premise of this exercise is to take an existing d3 visual and easily turn it into a custom visual without having to rewrite the entire thing in TypeScript.
 What I would like to do is clone the existing visual and reference it from my visual.ts file.
-In order to do that, I need to make the visual file visible in TypeScript.
-You could define all of the methods and come up with a more sophisticated definition file, but I’ve found that the following works great.
+In order to do that, I need to make the visual file visible in TypeScript by creating a TypeScript definition file and including it in my project.

 1. Create a new file in the “src” folder called “liquidFillGauge.d.ts” and add the following code to it.

-1. Open tsconfig.json and add references to the liquidFillGauge.js and liquidFillGauge.d.ts files.
+1. Open tsconfig.json and add references to the liquidFillGauge.d.ts.